Recruiting for non-recruiters made simple

 However, today’s modern corporate landscape is an intersection of disciplines, fields, and knowledge.
 For business leaders, it’s imperative that they understand what they’re dealing with across all departments in their company.
 You are only as strong as your weakest link, right?

-Right.
 To understand a recruiter, you must think, act and do as one.
-So, without further ado (double entendre notwithstanding), let’s peek behind the recruitment curtain and clarify any misunderstandings to prevent costly mistakes down the road.
+So, without further ado, let’s peek behind the recruitment curtain and clarify any misunderstandings to prevent costly mistakes down the road.

 What is a recruiter?

-A recruiter is an encompassing term that describes a person who does multiple things, including sourcing and screening talent (also known as talent acquisition), managing the interview process, pre-screening qualified candidates, and more.
+A recruiter is an encompassing term that describes a person who does multiple things, including finding and screening potential team members (also known as talent acquisition), managing the interview process, pre-screening qualified candidates, and more.

 The recruiter is focused on building and nurturing relationships with all parties and providing the candidates with a seamless interview experience from beginning to end.

 Sometimes, recruiters are called hiring managers, and some of their responsibilities are known to overlap.
-Often, however, recruiters are more focused on handling the recruitment process, while hiring managers are responsible for the hiring process of the candidates.
+Often, however, recruiters are more focused on handling the initial recruitment process, while hiring managers are responsible for the sole hiring, finalized process of the candidates, officializing the work engagement with them.

-Hiring managers often have the final say on hiring decisions, and they usually investigate what went wrong when there is a bad hire.
+Hiring managers often have the final say on these decisions, and they usually investigate what went wrong when there is a bad choice of a potential team member.

 Types of recruiters